Creating a belly band, sometimes referred to as a mid-section trim, is easy using the Make Room Molding Polyline edit tool or the various Trim tools.

 A plant shelf ceiling or closet can be created using the shelf ceiling feature within the room specification dialog.

 Screened panels can quickly be created by applying a screen material instead of glass to a Window.

-Create a custom wall type, manually adjust the roof and add manually places structural members to create this solarium/sun room.
+Create a custom wall type, manually adjust the roof, and add manually placed structural members to create this solarium/sun room.